minghsu0107/go-random-chat/README.md

 Modern real-time random chat with high performance and linear scalability, written in go.

 Kafka is used for message Pub/Sub.
-Please checkout [this branch](https://github.com/minghsu0107/go-random-chat/tree/redis) for the Redis Pub/Sub version.
+Checkout [this branch](https://github.com/minghsu0107/go-random-chat/tree/redis) for the Redis Pub/Sub version.

 ## Overview